danidiaz/aprobar/notes.md

 - Do not use effectul default parameters.

-- Only use simplified expression arrow syntax with pure functions.
+- Only use simplified expression arrow syntax with pure functions (possible exception: promises)

 - http://es6-features.org/#Lexicalthis

-- TODO: Implement user PUT.

 - TODO: Accurate error meesages (differentiate normal errors from internal errors).